 Opening Doudy Draw to bikes was a huge win for cyclists a few years ago - not only because it was an existing trail west of Highway 93 to open, but also because it's a great route with good views and a wide variety terrain for the area.

-It connects from the top of Flatirons Vista trail back down to it's own trailhead located off Eldorado Drive.
-It juntions with both Community Ditch Trail and the recently built Springbook loop along it's way.
+It connects from the top of Flatirons Vista trail back down to its own trailhead located off Eldorado Drive.
+It junctions with both Community Ditch Trail and the recently built Springbook Loop along its way.

 A simple trail, really...
 It follows the Community Ditch from highway 93 back to the Doudy Draw trail.
 Trail elevation is essentially flat, and it's wide (drive a truck down the trail wide).
 It can be a bit rocky or rough depending on how much cow activity it's seen lately.